cea-hpc/modules/doc/source/design/variants.rst

     - As variant specified prior ``module-info tags`` call may change the list of tags that apply
     - Especially when a variant inherits its default value as it is not specified when loading module

+- ``module-info specified`` returns module name version and variants specified to designate the currently evaluating module

+- ``module-info name`` only returns module name and version, variants are not part of the result

+    - Variants can be fetched in the ``ModuleVariant`` array within evaluation context

 Corner cases
 ------------